Meet the team

 Kailey Nolan is responsible for delivering a strategic communications plan to engage the key aims, research and activities of the Created Out of Mind team across diverse audiences, including people living with dementias, their carers & families, researchers, charities, artists, policy makers, media and the public.

-Kailey has over 5 years experience in interdisciplinary research communications and public engagement experience across science, tech, health and cultural sectors.
+Kailey has over 5 years of communications and public engagement experience across science, tech, health and cultural sectors.
 She has a BA in English Literature from Royal Holloway, University of London.

-Kailey is passionate about contributing to a more inclusive society; she is a member of the UCL Astrea Steering Committee, leading on initiatives to bring intersectional and diverse perspectives to the forefront of UCL’s equality and diversity agenda.
+Kailey is passionate about contributing to a more inclusive society; leading on events and initiatives to ensure science and health research reach diverse and marginalised groups.

 Janette Junghaus is responsible for providing day-to-day support for the Created Out of Mind team, coordinating collaborative operations with Wellcome Collection and assisting with the organisation of dementia support groups.
 Janette also coordinates the UCL DRC research team; managing various administrative tasks including recruitment and ethics processes.